manthanugemuge/movie-watchlist/README.md

 -   Watchlist.html loads and displays data from local storage.

 ## About the Project
-Movie Website implemented in HTML & CSS.
+Movie Website implemented using HTML, CSS & JavaScript.

 ## Tech Stacks Used :